Telexx/Degree53techtest/README.md

 # Degree53techtest
 tech test for degree53

-Completed test as best I could with the time available to me.
+Completed test as best I could with the time available to me (extremely busy @ work).
 I did not have time to spend ages on a UI or to impliment the favorites feature.

 I used Alamofire as a cocoapod for networking.